 The no foreign transaction fees of course!
 Saving that 2 to 3% can be mean a lot of cash in your wallet if you shop online a lot or want to save when travel starts up again.

 The $9 a month or $84 annual fee.
 It is a bit on the high side for a prepaid card - you would have to spend $450 per month on your card in the 2% back categories to break even on that fee.
 However make some purchases in foreign currencies, shop at the higher earn merchants and eclipse that $450 a month in spend and it can easily become worth it to pay that monthly fee.

 It is essentially a debit card with rewards - you cannot run a credit balance as it is not a true credit card.
 You need to make sure you always have it loaded before utilizing and if you forget you might be sitting at the till with you purchase declined.
 And with etransfers taking up to 3 hours to show up on the card you don't want to be stuck without the item you wanted to buy.

-The Koho Premium Prepaid Visa is definitely a competitive player in the prepaid or even secured credit market albeit not being a true credit card.
+The Koho Premium Prepaid Mastercard is definitely a competitive player in the prepaid or even secured credit market albeit not being a true credit card.
 It's most direct competitor is the Stack Mastercard which doesn't have cash back rewards rather they offer discounts at various merchants.
-There in lies the difference between Koho and Stack - Koho you will earn rewards everywhere, Stack you will not.
-Neo Financial is also going to be getting into this market where you can get their Mastercard but only use it with the funds in your Neo Savings account but at time of posting this it has not gone live yet.
-Overall the Koho Premium Prepaid Visa seems to fit the bill for a rewards card without being an actual credit card so if you are looking for a product like this this card should probably be at the top of your list.
+There in lies the difference between Koho and Stack - Koho you will earn rewards everywhere, Stack you will not. .
+Overall the Koho Premium Prepaid Mastercard seems to fit the bill for a rewards card without being an actual credit card so if you are looking for a product like this this card should probably be at the top of your list.